Dementia: Eating difficulties

 Persons with dementia may have difficulty eating.
 Whenever it is available as an option, the recommended response to eating problems is having a caretaker assist them.
-A secondary option for people who cannot swallow effectively is to consider gastrostomy feeding tube placement as a way to give nutrition.
-However, in bringing comfort and maintaining functional status while lowering risk of aspiration pneumonia and death, assistance with oral feeding is at least as good as tube feeding.
+For people who do not have dementia, a secondary option when they cannot swallow effectively would be to consider gastrostomy feeding tube placement as a way to give nutrition.
+However, for people with dementia, assistance with oral feeding is at least as good as tube feeding in bringing comfort and maintaining functional status while lowering risk of aspiration pneumonia and death It can be tried if the reasons for the person's problems with eating, drinking or swallowing are treatable and it's expected that they will be able to start eating and drinking normally afterwards.
 Tube-feeding is associated with agitation, increased use of physical and chemical restraints and worsening pressure ulcers.
 Tube feedings may cause fluid overload, diarrhea, abdominal pain, local complications, less human interaction and may increase the risk of aspiration.

 Benefits in those with advanced dementia has not been shown.
 The risks of using tube feeding include agitation, rejection by the person (pulling out the tube, or otherwise physical or chemical immobilization to prevent them from doing this), or developing pressure ulcers.
 The procedure is directly related to a 1% fatality rate with a 3% major complication rate.
 The percentage of people at end of life with dementia using feeding tubes in the US has dropped from 12% in 2000 to 6% as of 2014.

 The immediate and long-term effects of modifying the thickness of fluids for swallowing difficulties in people with dementia are not well known.
 While thickening fluids may have an immediate positive effect on swallowing and improving oral intake, the long-term impact on the health of the person with dementia should also be considered.